Ultimate Mark

 Yamamoto: The individual animators all wanted to add shadows, didn't they?
 After all, everyone in Mr. (Yasuhiro) Seo's crew was including them.
 (5)

 Watanabe: Speaking of which, I struggled a bit with the background explosions.
-They told us to do the explosions by swapping out backgrounds with explosions painted on them, like in the old Brave Raideen, but I didn't know how to do it and even Mr. Tomino said "I don't really remember."
+They told us to do the explosions by swapping out backgrounds with explosions painted on them, like in the old Reideen the Brave, but I didn't know how to do it and even Mr. Tomino said "I don't really remember."
 We started out stumbling through it, but in the end it didn't matter, because we started doing more and more of the explosions with animation.

 Yamamoto: By the end we were doing the explosions normally.
 Ultimately the restriction of only shooting on threes, and never ones or twos, went away as well.